header image that says Baseball Fever - Baseball is for women too

 Baltimore Orioles

-The Baltimore Orioles, a powerful force in major league baseball in the late 1960s and 1970s, has not won a World Series or American League pennant since 1983.
-They won the Wild Card in 1996 and the AL East division in 1997, but those were the team's only post-season wins in the last 26 years. [read more...]
+The Baltimore Orioles, a powerful force in major league baseball in the late 1960s and 1970s, has not won a World Series since 1983.
+They have won the Wild Card four times, the AL East division title ten times, the AL pennant six times, and the World Series three times. [read more...]

 Boston Red Sox